dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/user_stories/log_in_to_the_portal/README.md

 ## Description

     As a site user
-    I want to be able to login with an email and password
+    I want to be able to log in with an email and password

 ## Acceptance criteria